bbatalo/rpg/README.md

 * Create a boss
 * Create a mage, with stats, abilities and talents
 * Create a warrior, with stats, abilities and talents
-* Create a hunter, with stats, abilities and talents

 Maintenance: